 The ideal kinetic chain for tennis for a human body is rotational, not linear as commonly taught.
 Sudden changes of motion and direction create force.
 Bruce Lee discovered that for Martial Arts.
 Oscar Wegner did that for tennis.
 You’ll learn to bend, to deflect, rather than plainly oppose, during contact, the ball’s trajectory.

 Tennis is also slower than it is thought to be.
 The ball loses, from baseline to baseline, due to air resistance, close to 60% of the speed.
 Thus the early preparation is more of a myth than true.
 You need to track the ball in front much longer than what is currently taught!

 “Tennis in 2 hours”, Oscar’s 1989 first book, was immediately adopted by Russian coaches, a fact that Bud Collins noted in his first visit to Moscow in December 1990.
 Some Eastern European coaches rapidly copied the Russians.
-Belgrade coaches, according to Serbian coach Jasenko Palos, intently shared the only 1989 Oscar’s book they could find.
+Belgrade coaches, according to Serbian coach Jasenko Palos, intently shared the only copy of Oscar’s 1989 book they could find.